The Circle of Chaos

 Due to the lack of a material form, the only real way to damage another psychic entity is to cut its silver cord connecting the spirit to the physical body.
 When fighting this way, consider Willpower points x10 to be health points; when combatants lose all their Willpower Points, the cord is severed.
 Although an astrally-projected character remains in the reflection of the mortal world, she may venture further into the spirit realms, especially if she becomes lost.

 Other beings with particular sensitivity to psychic activity, such as ghosts, werewolves, and even some magi, travel the astral plane as well, and can interact with a vampire’s psychic presence normally (although the astrally projected character is not considered a “ghost” for powers such as Necromancy).
+Storytellers are encouraged to make trips into the spirit world as bizarre, mysterious, and dreamlike as possible.
+The world beyond is a vivid and fantastic place, where the true nature of things is stronger and often strikingly different from their earthly appearances.

 Roll Chart: